 Xýlo™ Biomedical & TCM Details

-Xýlo™ is comprised of herbs that affect the nervous system and cognition, including anti-anxiety, anti-depressive, cognitive enhancing and neuro-protective functions.
-Some herbs are considered adaptogens and several also have anti-inflammatory effects.
+Xylo™ is comprised of herbs that affect the nervous system and cognition with anti-anxiety, anti-depressive, cognitive enhancing (nootropic) and neuro-protective functions.

-Passionflower, valerian, rhodiola, gastrodia have exhibited anti-anxiety effectsin various studies.
-One clinical trial of participants with generalized anxiety disorder (GAD) showed that passionflower extract was as effective (and with less side effects) as oxazepam (30 mg/day) in reducing symptoms of anxiety.
-Other human studies examining passion flower’s effects on pre-operative anxiety reported significant benefits in comparison to placebo and pharmaceuticals (1).
-Passionflower has also exhibited sedating propertiesin animal studies (2).
-Some evidence is indicating that the active ingredient in valerian (valerenic acid) interacts with the GABA-ergic system, with a mechanism of action similar to that of benzodiazepine drugs (3).
-Rhodiola is another herb with anti-anxiety functions.
-In clinical studies, rhodiola extract improved mental work capacity, attention, task performance and overall mood, while reducing stress and mild anxiety.
+Passionflower, skullcap, gingko, gotu kola, lion’s mane, Gastrodia, and Yuan Zhi have exhibited anti-anxiety effects in various studies.
+(1, 2, 3, 4, 5) One clinical trial of participants with generalized anxiety disorder (GAD) showed that passionflower extract was as effective (and with less side effects) as oxazepam (30 mg/day) in reducing symptoms of anxiety.
+(1) Other human studies examining passionflower’s effects on pre-operative anxiety reported significant benefits in comparison to placebo and pharmaceuticals (6).
+Passionflower has also exhibited sedating properties in animal studies (7).
+Another random controlled trial of ginkgo in those with GAD and adjustment disorder with anxious mood, resulted in significant decreases in the HAMA (Hamilton anxiety rating) scale.
+(1)

-Gastrodia, reishi and rhodiola also have reported anti-depressant effects.
-In a clinical trial of gastrodia, 58 patients with post-stroke depression (PSD) were divided into two groups.
-Both received mirtazapine (15–30 mg/d) for 4 weeks, and one group also used gastrodia as an additional therapy.
-Symptoms of depression improved significantly in the group that was also given gastrodia (4).
-One study showed that a water-soluble extract of reishi has antidepressant-like potential in rats (5), and rhodiola has been indicated to normalize cortisol synthesis; cortisol is involved in certain chronic immune/inflammatory diseases and in some patients with depression (6).
+Gastrodia, gotu kola, lion’s mane, Shi Chang Pu and Yuan Zhi also have reported anti-depressant effects.
+(2, 3, 4, 5) In a clinical trial of Gastrodia, 58 patients with post-stroke depression (PSD) were divided into two groups.
+Both received mirtazapine (15–30 mg/d) for 4 weeks, and one group also used Gastrodia as an additional therapy.
+Symptoms of depression improved significantly in the group that was also given Gastrodia (4).

 From a Traditional Chinese Medicine view: